 What is carbon offsetting?

-Carbon offsetting is simply a way for individuals or organizations, in this case airline passengers and corporate customers, to “neutralize” their proportion of an aircraft’s carbon emissions on a particular journey by investing in carbon reduction projects.
+Carbon offsetting is simply a way for individuals or organizations, in this case airline passengers and corporate customers, to “compensate” their proportion of an aircraft’s carbon emissions on a particular journey by investing in carbon reduction projects.